nanoleaningllc/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 entire task, the task status, and the task progress.

-You can use this history to investigate questions relating to bulk email message that have been sent, such as:
+You can use this history to investigate questions relating to bulk email messages that have been sent, such as:

 * How frequently students are sent course-related email messages.
 * Whether a message was sent successfully.